MathisAzema/mathisazema.github.io/_talks/2024-CPAIOR.md

 slidesurl: 'http://mathisazema.github.io/files/2024-CPAIOR.pdf'
 ---

-Presented at CPAIOR 2024: A Constraint Programming Model for the Electric Bus Assignment Problem with Parking Constraints, in collaboration with Guy Desaulniers, Jorge Mendoza, and Gilles Pesant.
+Presentation at CPAIOR 2024: A Constraint Programming Model for the Electric Bus Assignment Problem with Parking Constraints, in collaboration with Guy Desaulniers, Jorge Mendoza, and Gilles Pesant.